 In the second case, you're probably pulling leads that aren't really good matches for your product.
 Your problem isn't necessarily in the generation; it's in qualification.
 Again, you can hire an agency to help make sure you're going after and getting qualified leads.

 If you decide to hire an agency to help you find qualified leads, then make sure it's not a scam.
-Read up on how to look for a reputable lead-generation agency that does not sell "junk leads" containing false or inaccurate information.
+Look for a reputable lead-generation agency that does not sell "junk leads" containing false or inaccurate information.

 If qualifying makes you nervous, you're probably viewing it as an intrusion—asking strangers fairly personal questions so that you can determine if they're potential customers.
 In that case, shifting your mindset about the situation can help.
 You're not intruding by getting in touch and asking questions.
 Instead, you're giving prospects an opportunity to find out about a fantastic product.
 After all, if you didn't believe what you're selling is terrific, then you probably wouldn't have started a business selling it.
 When you qualify prospects, think of yourself as an expert—like a doctor or lawyer—who is assessing the prospect's needs and finding a solution for her problem.

 Even experienced salespeople occasionally get sweaty palms before a round of cold calling.
-Picking up the phone or showing up and talking to complete strangers isn't easy because it triggers a fundamental anxiety—fear of rejection.
+Picking up the phone or showing up and talking to complete strangers isn't easy because it triggers fundamental anxiety—fear of rejection.
 If you look at every "no" as an opportunity to get a "yes," then suddenly the process doesn't seem so intimidating.